-- Normal cost: The rate needed to meet current actuarial obligations. - Unfunded liability: Funding needed to amortize any outstanding unfunded accrued liabilities (UAL), typically over 30 years.
+- Normal cost: The rate needed to meet current actuarial obligations. - Unfunded actuarial liability (UAL): Funding needed to amortize any outstanding unfunded liabilities (typically over 30 years).
+If there are adverse actuarial results, such as lower investment yields or changes in actuarial assumptions, this will be reflected in the UAL payment.